votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Type:** [user-action](#user-action)
 **Description:** User has triggered the machine to power down.
 **Machines:** All
-### ballot-package-load-from-usb-complete
+### election-package-load-from-usb-complete
 **Type:** [user-action](#user-action)
-**Description:** The ballot package has been read from the USB drive.
+**Description:** The election package has been read from the USB drive.
 Success or failure indicated by disposition.
 **Machines:** vx-central-scan-frontend, vx-scan-frontend
 ### export-cast-vote-records-init
 **Type:** [user-action](#user-action)